-Stella received her undergraduate degree from Duke University in 1990.
-Following graduation, she was the full-time Director of Advocacy and Professional Training at the Orange/Durham Coalition for Battered Women where in addition to training volunteers, law enforcement and medical professionals, she served as a court advocate.
-She then earned her law degree at the University of North Carolina at Chapel Hill School of Law.
-Following graduation from law school, Stella joined a mid-size civil litigation firm in Durham, working on all aspects of cases through the trial and appellate levels.
-When she left her litigation practice in 1999, Stella became the Legal Affairs Counsel for what is now the North Carolina Advocates for Justice; in this role, she ran the amicus curiae program, worked as a lobbyist, and oversaw a statewide high school mock trial program.
+Stella joined the law school as a counselor in the Career and Professional Development Center in 2004 and in 2014 became the Assistant Dean in that office.
+In 2016, she moved into her role as Assistant Dean of Public Interest and Pro Bono.
+Stella received her undergraduate degree from Duke University.
+Following graduation, she was the Director of Advocacy and Professional Training at the Orange/Durham Coalition for Battered Women where in addition to training volunteers, law enforcement and medical professionals, she served as a court advocate.
+She then earned her law degree at the University of North Carolina at Chapel Hill School of Law before joining a mid-size civil litigation firm in Durham, working on cases at both the trial and appellate level.
+When she left her litigation practice in 1999, Stella became the Legal Affairs Counsel for the North Carolina Advocates for Justice; in this role, she ran the amicus curiae program, worked as a lobbyist, and oversaw a statewide high school mock trial program.
 Stella was a long-time board member and is a Past President of the North Carolina Association of Women Attorneys and is a long-time board member and executive committee member for the NC Legal Education Assistance Foundation, a law school loan repayment organization for public interest attorneys in North Carolina.